feedhenry-raincatcher/raincatcher-core/cloud/datasync/README.md

 // Use api path of your wish
 // Same endpoint needs to be configured in js client const path = '/sync/:datasetId';
-const middleware: SyncExpressMiddleWare = new SyncExpressMiddleWare();
+const middleware: SyncExpressMiddleware = new SyncExpressMiddleware();

 const router = middleware.createSyncExpressRouter();
 app.use('/', router);